Skip to main content

 When it comes to using SCORM, having the right tools in your toolkit is essential.
 Here are two key tools that will enable you to create, publish, and deliver your SCORM-compliant elearning content.

-Authoring Tools:
+Authoring tools:

 A robust authoring tool is essential for creating SCORM-compliant elearning content.
 Look for a tool that offers intuitive drag-and-drop interfaces, multimedia capabilities, and a wide range of interactive features.
 Make sure it is compatible with the SCORM version you plan to use, whether it’s SCORM 1.2 or SCORM 2004 2nd edition or SCORM 2004 4th edition..